Konrad-Jalowy/mycodingnotes/python/tk-guis/README.md

 So yeah, fill both, side left, takes 100% height and expand true, expands in terms of width, since 2 elements are side left expand true they share width 50-50 since 100% height 50% width each.
 Fill both means visible part is stretched in x and y, if not, they would be centered withing allocated space and have "fit-content" kind of size, if you know what i mean (if not, try it out...)

 ## Frames
-Take a look what weve got here:
+Take a look what weve got here (it wasnt my example by the way):
 ```python
 import tkinter as tk
 from tkinter import ttk